autocrossblog/autocrossblog.github.io/_posts/2008-01-09-say-it-isn't-so-we've-found-the-piston.md

 ---
 layout: post
 title: Say it isn't so!
 We've found the piston!
+description: "What?
+Chris actually worked on the 240Z?
+Impossible!
+It tis true, it really is.
+Tonight I got home and decided it was time to tear into the motor"
 date: '2008-01-09T11:35:34+00:00'
+last_modified_at: '2024-05-29T13:01:19+00:00'
 permalink: say-it-isn-t-so-we-ve-found-the-piston
 image:
 categories: [ 240z, Datsun, Motor, Pictures, Photos ]
+redirect_from:
+    - say-it-isn't-so-we've-found-the-piston
+    - say-it-isn%27t-so-we%27ve-found-the-piston

 ---

 What?
 Chris actually worked on the 240Z?
 Impossible!
 It tis true, it really is.
 Tonight I got home and decided it was time to tear into the motor, so I did just that.
 I even recorded the whole process, so hopefully I'll have video up soon.
 For now you can check out the photos of what I found, be warned, it's not pretty!